GarySimons/girlsrun/README.md

 This is the page where the site owner can advertise all the events that are coming up.
 Users can find the date, time, place and a indicator of run length.
 There is also a short description and a button to find out more and book yourself on the run.

 ### Members login page
 This allows users to **create** an account or **login** to an existing one.
 Once logged in the dropdown options change, allowing the logged in user to **edit their profile** and see their **order history**.
-If logged in as a **superuser,** there is the option to **add, edit and delete** items on the shopping page.
+If logged in as a **super user,** there is the option to **add, edit and delete** items on the shopping page.

 ### Advice
 This is a members only section that is revealed only when the user is logged in.
 It contains a dropdown menu of four pages:
 #### Getting Started
 For women new to running.
+This page offers advive on the best was to ease yourself into running and getting motivated. link to pay for a personalised plan.
+#### Gear
-This page offers advive on the best was to ease yourself into running and getting motivated. link to pay for a personalised plan. link to pay for a personalised nutrition plan.Gear giving advice on the best types of running kit needed from shoes and bras to playlists to get you set up right. link to pay for a personalised plan.
+Giving advice on the best types of running kit needed from shoes and bras to playlists to get you set up right. link to pay for a personalised plan.
 #### Nutrition
-with a breakdown of what to eat to get the best results.
+With a breakdown of what to eat to get the best results.
 Broken down into the basic food types and how each group affects your performance. link to pay for a personalised plan.
 #### Coaching
 with some tips for helping your body to achive the best results.
 All these pages have a button on the bottom offering a chance to get a personalised plan.

 ### Shop
 Here we have the e-commerce section of the website.
 Users can purchase branded merchandise from the club.
-Here items can be browsed and selected to be added to a shopping basket.
-Super Users have the ability to edit and delete items from the store.
+Here items can be browsed and selected to be added to a shopping basket. **super users** have the ability to **edit and delete items** from the store.

 ### Contact Us
-The final page is where users can get in touch with site owner.
+The final page is where users can **get in touch with site owner**.
 The background image shows a woman running through a puddle.
 This is to reflect the real life situations and conditions that runners often face.
 It shows determination and spirit as it's telling you that this isn't easy, but it will be worth it.

 ---